 with “No Outlet” signs are similar because there is no way out, but cars may be able to navigate through connecting streets that may not be seen from where the sign is

-So those two are somewhat different.
-But every new ‘cul de sac’ or street without a connecting road now is always a no outlet.
+So those two types of streets, or road signs, are somewhat different from each other.
+No Outlet may just not have a way to exit the area, but you can at the very least turn yourself around without stopping, and backing up.
+So it seems every new ‘cul de sac’ or street without a connecting road now is always a no outlet.

 What’s the big deal, that’s what your thinking.
+Who cares what a street sign has printed on it!
 No?

 To me it seems like political correctness has struck again.
 Who would buy a house on a ‘dead end street’?
 That is so morbid.
 How can a kid go to school and tell his friends “my street dead ends”?
 You know he going to get bullied.